madjin/janus-guide/docs/README.md

 **<https://github.com/jbaicoianu/janusweb>**

-Feature parity with Janus made with javascript to run in web browsers.
+Web client built from the ground up with feature parity to native Janus to run on standard web browsers.

 - Build immersive 3D environments for desktop, mobile, and VR devices using HTML and JS
 - Rendering functionality provided by Three.js / WebGL